jxin31415/qisabelle/README.md

     cd qisabelle
     docker build -f ServerDockerfile -t qisabelle-server .
     # Choose, download and unpack a pre-built AFP heap from https://u363828-sub1:7K5XEQ7RDqvbjY8v@u363828-sub1.your-storagebox.de/
-    # Note that a 3.5G heap.tar.br (compressed with brotli max settings) is 39G unpacked (11G gzipped).
+    # Note that a 3.5GB heap.tar.br (compressed with brotli max settings) is 39GB after unpacking (11GB gzipped).
     curl -u u363828-sub1:7K5XEQ7RDqvbjY8v https://u363828-sub1.your-storagebox.de/Isabelle2022_afp-2023-03-16.tar.br -O
     brotli -d Isabelle2022_afp-2023-03-16.tar.br
     tar -xf Isabelle2022_afp-2023-03-16.tar
-    # Build all of AFP as a system heap.
+    # Alternatively, build all of AFP as a system heap.
 This takes ~5h on a powerful server.
     # Timeout errors are normal, just repeat the command to retry failed sessions.
     # You can Ctrl+C and restart to continue at any time.
     docker run -it --rm \